Registration (Domiciliation) at your commune, simple steps

 Place Louis Morichar Park

-For super-local green space, well off the beaten track and just 400 meters from your front door, head over to Place Louis Morichar.
+For super-local green space, well off the beaten track and just meters from Morton Place, head over to Place Louis Morichar.
 A quintessential city park, where basketballers and skateboarders unite, you’ll also find it a perfect go-to spot for summer sundowners and picnics, always packed with fellow neighbors when the weather is nice.

 The Ixelles Ponds & Gardens of the Abbaye de la Cambre